Herts Young Homeless Sleepout at Home

 Isabel Hospice - Elf Day

-On Friday 4th December we held a 'Dress as an elf day' to raise money for Isabel Hospice.
+We held a 'Dress as an elf day' to raise money for Isabel Hospice.

 Children and staff made a real effort with some fantastic outfits.
 Everyone had a fun day and we raised £232.